 However, the main objective of these breathing exercises is to connect your body and mind and remove accumulated toxins.

-The technique within different types of Pranayama also varies.
-However, all of them focus on four parts of breath: inhalation (Puraka), internal retention (Antara-Kumbhaka), exhalation (Rechaka) and external retention (Bahya-Khumbaka).
+The technique within the various types of Pranayama also varies.
+However, all types of pranayama focus on four parts of breath: inhalation (Puraka), internal retention (Antara-Kumbhaka), exhalation (Rechaka), and external retention (Bahya-Khumbaka).
+These four steps if undertaken correctly can give you an answer to the question, ‘What are the benefits of pranayama’.
+Read on to learn about the types of pranayama and its benefits:

 Types of Pranayama With Their Benefits